Freeform Tiger's Eye Cabochon media thumbnails

 Finish Mirror polish

-Hardness 5.5–6 Mohs — we recommend a closed bezel setting for ring use; suitable for pendant without additional restriction
+Hardness 5.5–6 Mohs — we recommend a full bezel setting for ring use; suitable for pendant without additional restriction

 Treatment Untreated

-The fiber bands in this piece alternate between intense gold and dark brown with high visual density: the lines are crisp and the chatoyant reflection is clean, without grey or diffuse areas.
-The "eye" effect—the line of light that runs across the surface—is well-centered on the cabochon's long axis when the piece is correctly oriented under spotlight illumination.
+The fiber bands in this piece alternate between intense gold and dark brown with high visual density: the lines are sharp and the chatoyant reflection is clean, without gray or diffuse areas.
+The "eye" effect — the line of light that runs across the surface — is well-centered on the long axis of the cabochon when the piece is correctly oriented under pinpoint lighting.

-Chatoyancy—from the French "œil de chat," cat's eye—is an optical effect produced by parallel fibers within the stone that act like a network of microscopic mirrors.
+Chatoyancy — from the French "œil de chat," cat's eye — is an optical effect produced by parallel fibers within the stone that act as a network of microscopic mirrors.
 In tiger's eye, these fibers are pseudomorphs of crocidolite (a blue amphibole also known as blue crocidolite asbestos) replaced by quartz during a geological silicification process.
-The quartz preserved the fibrous structure of the amphibole but replaced its chemical composition.
-The golden-yellow color comes from iron oxides that formed during or after this replacement process.
-To achieve maximum chatoyancy, the lapidary orientates the fibers parallel to the plane of the cabochon base and positions the dome perpendicular to the fibers.

-• Bezel setting (925 silver or other precious metals) — With 5.5–6 Mohs, tiger's eye is hard enough for pendants without restriction.
-For everyday rings, we recommend a closed bezel setting to protect the edge of the stone.
+• Bezel setting (925 silver or other precious metals) — At 5.5–6 Mohs, tiger's eye is durable enough for pendants without restriction.

-• Statement rings / Pendants with silver mounting — The freeform shape and 23mm size make it ideal as a centerpiece.
-In aged or patinated 925 silver, the contrast with the stone's golds is particularly effective.
+• Statement rings / Pendants with silver mounting — The freeform shape and 23 mm size make it ideal as a centerpiece.

-• Wire wrap — The 6mm thickness requires a structured wrap.
-Copper or brass wire in 18-20 gauge works well and complements the stone's warm tones.
+• Wire wrap — The 6 mm thickness requires a structured wrap.

 In crystal tradition, tiger's eye is associated with mental focus and determination.
-Its moving reflection—always changing, never static—is linked to the ability to adapt without losing direction.
+Its moving reflection — ever-changing, never static — is linked to the ability to adapt without losing direction.

 The symbolic properties attributed to minerals belong to cultural and historical traditions.
 They are shared for educational purposes, not as medical advice.

 Genuine tiger's eye has three-dimensional chatoyancy: the line of light moves when the piece is rotated in space, not just when the horizontal angle changes.
-The bands have natural tonal variations (from gold to dark brown) and are not perfectly uniform.
-Synthetic or dyed tiger's eye shows homogeneous colorations and the chatoyancy is flat or incoherent.
-Under magnification: parallel fibers are visible in cross-section on the stone's edges.
+The bands have natural tonal variations (from golden to dark brown) and are not perfectly uniform.
+Synthetic or dyed tiger's eye shows homogeneous coloration and the chatoyancy is flat or incoherent.
+Under magnification: parallel fibers are visible in cross-section on the edges of the stone.

 Does tiger's eye have any color treatment?

 No detectable treatment.
-The golden-brown color is natural, caused by iron oxides in the pseudomorph fibers.
+The golden-brown color is natural, originating from iron oxides in the pseudomorphic fibers.
 No dyeing or heating applied.
 Statement based on lapidary observation; no formal gemological certification.

 Is it suitable for ring use?

 With a hardness of 5.5–6 Mohs, it is less scratch-resistant than quartz.
 For pendant or earring: no additional restriction.
-For daily wear rings: we recommend a closed bezel setting to protect the stone's edge from friction.
+For daily use rings: we recommend a full bezel setting that protects the edge of the stone from rubbing.

-How is the stone oriented for maximum effect?
+How should the stone be oriented for maximum effect?

 Chatoyancy is maximized when the fibers are perpendicular to the direction of incident light.
-In practice: the piece should be oriented with the long axis of the bands horizontal relative to the observer, under a point light source from above.
-The lapidary already orientates the cut for this; the jeweler must respect that orientation in the setting.
+In practice: the piece should be oriented with the long axis of the bands horizontal to the observer, under a pinpoint light source from above.
+The lapidary already oriented the cut for this; the jeweler must respect that orientation in the setting.

 See more stones with optical effect: lapidary collection.
 See also: all cabochons.